ihmeuw-msca/OneMod/docs/developer_guide.rst

 ~~~~~~

 As a 30 second introduction to Jobmon, it's an orchestration module, written in Python, that allows you to define a
-**workflow**, create **tasks** to add to that workflow, set dependencies on said tasks, and run the workflow.
+**workflow**, create **tasks** to add to that workflow, set dependencies on its tasks, and run the workflow.

-A **workflow** is a computational graph of work to be done, the building blocks of said graph are **tasks**.
+A **workflow** is a computational graph of work to be done, the building blocks of the graph are **tasks**.
 Tasks contain
-a bash command indicating the command to run when said task is scheduled to execute.
+a bash command which is the command to run when that task is scheduled to execute.
 After building tasks, setting dependencies,
-and adding to a workflow, all the user needs to do is call the ``Workflow.run()`` method to begin execution of said workflow.
+and adding to a workflow, all the user needs to do is call the ``Workflow.run()`` method to begin execution of the workflow.
 At this point the user can sit back and monitor the progress without needing to wait around for intermediate phases to conclude -
 Jobmon will wait until a task completes and automatically schedule the downstream tasks in the graph.

-There is an intermediate concept called ``TaskTemplate`` - the most direct way of thinking about task templates are simply
+There is an intermediate concept called ``TaskTemplate`` - the most direct way of thinking about task templates is that they
+are simply
 a command template that you can parametrize with keyword args to create tasks.
 For example, if you have a task that prints out
 an arbitrary message, you can create a task template with the command template ``echo {message}``.
 A task will be an instance
 of this template, i.e. ``Task(message='hello'), Task(message='world')``.